A Robust Two-Stage Protocol for STAR-RIS-Aided ISAC Networks: Joint Beamforming and Mode Optimization: Optimization framework

-The optimization problems addressed in Subsections~\ref{eq:beamformer-opt}, \ref{sec:part-opt}, \ref{sec:meta-opt}, and \ref{sec:phase-coup} provide update rules and tractable subroutines for each variable block.
-In this subsection we describe how these blocks are coordinated to solve the original problem $\textbf{(P1)-mod}$.
+The optimization problems addressed in Subsections~III-\ref{sec:beamformer-opt}, III-\ref{sec:part-opt}, III-\ref{sec:meta-opt}, and III-\ref{sec:phase-coup} provide update rules and tractable subroutines for each variable block.
+In this subsection we describe how these blocks are coordinated to solve problem \textbf{(P1-mod)}.
 We adopt a block coordinate descent (BCD) framework \cite{Bertsekas}, where at each iteration one block of variables is updated while keeping the others fixed.
 More specifically, we resort to a penalty parameter updating strategy, widely used in augmented-Lagrangian and constrained non-convex optimization \cite{Bertsekas-AL,Razaviyayn}, which enables the BCD algorithm to first locate a reliable operating point in a relaxed feasible region and subsequently enforce the physical STAR-RIS constraints.
 This continuation mechanism mitigates poor stationary points commonly encountered in tightly coupled non-convex beamforming problems.

 During the preparation stage, the algorithm updates the variables sequentially as follows: